A - FOREWORD

 We need to be aware, that we make the string vibrating.
 Simultaneously we must allow the string to vibrate freely.

-A good bow technique is a successful constant juggle between making the string vibrate and not doing anything more than creating the optimal vibration.
+A good bow technique is a successful constant balance between making the string vibrate and not doing anything more than creating the optimal vibration.

 Therefore the tilt needs to be right.